rssteachingstats/ukcots/content/home.md

 We are looking forward to hearing the best ideas and approaches from across the academic spectrum, so do put the dates in your diary.

-### Call for poster presentations

-All oral presentation slots have now been filled, but if you are interested in presenting a poster please send a title and an abstract of no more than 400 words to <ukcots24@gmail.com> by 17:00 on Wednesday 8th May.

 ## Timeline